kineticstoolkit/kineticstoolkit_doc/html/_sources/python_functions_arguments_exercise.md

     BMI: 22.31
     =============

 Then try your function.
-Please use clear names for your function's arguments.
+Use clear names for your function's arguments.

 :::{note}
 The body-mass index (BMI) is calculated using $\text{weight}/\text{height}^2$.